Naming Genes Unlike Named Reactions

 I’m not familiar with any genes that are named after the person who discovered them but, as Radford points out, a great many have been given interesting colloquial names.
 International gene nomenclature organizations exist but the standardized rules of these committees still make refer to the less formal names.

 For example, the human “sonic hedgehog” gene is SHH.
 The name of the original Drosophila hedgehog gene, hh, made functional sense as described by Nobel laureate, Dr. Christiane Nüsslein-Volhard: fruit fly embryos with mutated hh expressed pointy extrusions called denticles and resembled hedgehogs.
-The mammalian homologue, Sonic was named after the Sega video game character.
+The mammalian homologue, Sonic was named after the Sega video game character, and we all know many people love video games even getting services as elo boosting to improve in games as League of Legends and others.

 My favorite from Radford’s list is one I hadn’t known: INDY, for “I’m not dead yet.”